M163 VADS: Upgrades and replacement

-In order to provide effective battlefield air defense against helicopters equipped with anti-tank missiles that could be fired accurately from ranges of several kilometers, the VADS was slated to be replaced by the M247 Sergeant York DIVADS (Divisional Air Defense System), but that system was canceled due to cost overruns, technical problems and generally poor performance.
+In order to provide effective battlefield air defense against helicopters equipped with anti-tank missiles that could be fired accurately from ranges of several kilometers, the VADS was slated to be replaced by the M247 Sergeant York DIVADS (Divisional Air Defense System), but that system was canceled in August 1985 due to cost overruns, technical problems, and generally poor performance.

 In 1984 the improved PIVADS (Product-Improved VADS) system was introduced, providing improvements in the ease of use and accuracy of fire, but the limitations of the 20x102 mm caliber remained.
-In 1988, the fourth crewmember was issued a Stinger launcher and two rounds.
+In 1988, the fourth crewmember (observer/loader) was issued a Stinger launcher and two rounds.

 Eventually, the M163 was replaced in US service by the M1097 Avenger and the M6 Linebacker, an M2 Bradley with FIM-92 Stinger missiles instead of the standard TOW anti-tank guided missiles: the Stinger missile providing the necessary range to deal with helicopters with anti-tank missiles far out-ranging the 20 mm gun, as well as considerably extending the reach against fixed-wing targets.
 The final US Army VADS-equipped unit at Fort Riley Kansas completed turn-in of its Vulcans in 1994.

 Ammunition

-While a large number of 20x102 mm round have been developed, not all were issued to M163 units.
+While a large number of 20x102mm rounds have been developed, not all were issued to M163 units.
 M246 HEI-T-SD was developed alongside the system and was the primary anti-air round, with M56 HEI being used for ground support.
 PIVADS units could use Mk 149 APDS rounds, which greatly increase maximum effective range due to their higher velocity and lack of a self-destruct.
 M940 may have been issued for use prior to withdrawal from service, though sources are unclear.